-Political ideology and aid importance.
+4.2.4.
+Political ideology and aid importance

 Examining Study 1a and 1b participants' explanations of their decisions there were indications of a "my country first" theme.
-This decision strategy seemed to prioritize the investment of funds for the in-group over helping foreign countries, at times emphasizing the in-group-outgroup factor over the second factor contrasting infrastructure versus lives factor.
+This decision strategy seemed to prioritize the investment of funds for the ingroup over helping foreign countries, at times emphasizing the ingroup-outgroup factor over the second factor contrasting infrastructure versus lives factor.
 For example, some responses from Study 1a were "Help USA first," "I would want to take care of my own country."
 Therefore, it is possible that shifting attitudes in the US and UK towards focusing inwards, as indicated by the policies of the elected politicians in both countries since 2016, and the indirect comparisons contrasting against in-group favouring policies in Study 1, may have somehow affected the findings.
-If there is any truth to this idea, we should find that considering domestic problems more important than refugee aid should be correlated with psychophysical sensitization.
-Following the same reasoning, we should find a correlation between psychophysical numbing and political ideology, as U.S. American conservatives are more likely to favour the ingroup in terms of international aid compared to U.S. American liberals (Kull, 2017).
+If there is any truth to this idea, we should find a correlation between considering domestic problems more important than refugee aid and psychophysical sensitization.
+Following the same reasoning, we should find a correlation between psychophysical numbing and political ideology, as U.S. American conservatives are more likely to favor the ingroup in terms of international aid compared to U.S. American liberals (Kull, 2017).

-However, in Study 1c, we did not find support in favour of the hypothesis that political ideology, absolute aid importance (as measured on Likert-type items), and relative aid importance (as measure by the imagined distribution of \$100 million between unemployment and transportation programs in one's own country and refugee aid in a foreign country) were associated with psychophysical sensitization, with very small effect sizes.
-We found support for only one association with the extent of psychophysical sensitization - the budget allocated to addressing unemployment problem, albeit the effect was small and the p-values associated with the effect were just below the alpha level we set in advance (5%): r(435) = -.10, 95% CI [-.004, -.19], p = .042.
+However, in Study 1c, we did not find support in favor of the hypothesis that political ideology, absolute aid importance (as measured on Likert-type items), and relative aid importance (as measure by the imagined distribution of \$100 million between unemployment and transportation programs in one's own country and refugee aid in a foreign country) were associated with psychophysical sensitization, with very small effect sizes.
+We found support for only one association with the extent of psychophysical sensitization - the budget allocated to addressing unemployment problem, albeit the effect was small and the p-values associated with the effect were just below the alpha level we set in advance (5%): r(435) = -0.10, 95% CI [-0.004, -0.19], p = .042.
 It is unclear why this measure, and not the other ones, may correlate with psychophysical numbing.
 Considering the large number of tests we conducted, it is possible that this is an instance of a false positive finding.
-A Bayesian look at the p-value also suggests quite weak evidence in favor of the alternative hypothesis for this particular correlation (Sellke et al., 2001), because it is very close to the pre-specified alpha level of 5%.
+A Bayesian look at this p-value (p = .042) also suggests quite weak evidence in favor of the alternative hypothesis for this particular correlation (Sellke, Bayarri, & Berger, 2001), because, while statistically significant, it is very close to the pre-specified alpha level of 5%.
 Therefore, we find it unlikely that a more inward-looking ideological turn in the wake of the political events of 2016 is a viable explanation of our results.

-Self-reported knowledge and refugee number estimation.
+4.2.5.
+Self-reported knowledge and refugee number estimation